-Causes of Lumps and Masses in the Mouth in Dogs
+Causes of Lumps, Bumps, and Masses in a Dog's Mouth

 Humans are not the only ones to get lumps and bumps on their bodies.
 Canines also frequently develop odd looking masses and growths.